1. Privacy Commitment

 - to perform due diligence and conflict checks prior to agreeing to provide services to you;

-- for customer relationship management purposes and to supply to you the services which you have requested;
+- for customer relationship management purposes and to respond to your queries;

 - for recruitment purposes;